plotly/plotly.github.io/_posts/fundamentals/2018-03-28-streaming.md

 actioncall: Plotly Streaming API
 actioncall-url:

 otherlang: Know how to program?
-Learn more about chart attributes for [Python](https://plot.ly/python/reference/) or [R](https://plot.ly/r/reference/).
+Learn more about chart attributes for [Python](https://plot.ly/python/streaming/).

 steps: